How to buy the best Blu-ray playerBack to advice guides

 - 1080p HD picture - The step up in image quality from DVD to Blu-ray is comparable to the difference you would have seen when you originally moved from VHS to DVD.
 If you're a movie buff who wants to watch your films in the best possible quality, than you'll definitely appreciate a Blu-ray player, especially on a larger TV, where you'll be able to see the tiniest details.

 - High definition sound - it's not just about the picture - you can enjoy high quality audio, too.
 To fully benefit from uncompressed audio, ideally you'll connect the Blu-ray player with an HDMI cable to a surround sound system, an A/V receiver and speakers, or a sound bar, rather than listening through the TV's speakers.

 - True HD vs 'HD channels' - online streaming services like Netflix, digital TV services such as BBC HD and even satellite services such as Sky TV HD don't broadcast completely uncompressed HD footage.
 Blu-rays give the best quality.

 - 3D film effects at home - not everyone likes 3D but it still has its fair share of fans.
 The best way to enjoy it at home is a magic combination of a 3D TV and glasses, 3D Blu-ray disc and 3D Blu-ray player.

-- No need to stream - unlike online streaming services like Netflix and Now TV, Blu-ray discs don't need a fast internet connection and generous data allowance to watch shows and films in high quality.
+- No need to stream - unlike online streaming services like Netflix and Now TV, playing Blu-ray discs doesn't need a fast internet connection and generous data allowance to watch shows and films in high quality.
 Even without fast and reliable broadband, you can still enjoy movies at their best.

 Even if the last time you sat down to watch a recent Hollywood film was just last week, unless you watched it on Blu-ray the likelihood is that you didn't see it - or hear it - in the best possible quality.
 Whether it's Skyfall, Avatar, Finding Nemo, or the haunting opening helicopter attack sequence in Apocolypse Now, if you're not watching the Blu-ray version, you're probably missing out.

 Which brands makes them?